ni/measurement-plugin-labview/docs/Upgrading to Version 2.0.md

 1. Use the `project file or folder (recursive)` control to navigate to a folder or specific project containing services written against MeasurementLink™ 1.x that you want to refactor to use MeasurementLink™ 2.0.
 If you select a single project file, then only that single project will be updated.
 If you select a folder, then all projects found recursively under that top level directory will be updated.
 1. Click the run button.

+The `Pack For Grpc.vi` and `Unpack For Grpc.vi` dynamic dispatch VIs changed name, but only the letter case changed.
+The upgrade script will properly handle renaming these VIs on the Windows file system, but your source code control may not handle case-only renames.
+If you are using git, you will have to do the following:
+1. Manually change the VI names so that more than just the letter case changed.
+For example, you can rename the VIs `Pack for gRPC_.vi` and `Unpack for gRPC_.vi`.
+1. Commit your change.
+1. Manually change the VI names to the desired names: `Pack for gRPC.vi` and `Unpack for gRPC.vi`

 Before running the upgrade utility, it is recommended you make a backup of your original code should you want to revert back to using MeasurementLink™ 1.x for any reason.
 The utility has been tested against the shipping examples attached as release assets to the 1.2.0.4 release.